 I'm dealing with an iron deficiency - again.
 Ah, so frustrating!
 Have you ever had low iron?
 What did you do to heal it?
 I'd love to hear from you.
 I know that so many of us women experience this and we may or may not even realize it.
+I've also known women who have tried to get help and only been able to take something like injectafer to help their iron levels, however, this treatment does come with some problems, you can find more info here if you would like to know more.
 I actually dealt with anemia seven years ago in addition to a B12 deficiency, adrenal fatigue, and low thyroid.
 At that time I'd been a vegan for 13 years and a raw vegan for three of those years.
 If you're a long time reader of the blog, you may remember me sharing my story about that and how I healed it.

 Signs and Symptoms